jeffbcross/http-design/README.md

 The primary use cases for this library are:
   * Transactional data access, as opposed to continuous access provided by other means like WebSockets and Server-Sent Events
-  * Facilitating fetching and manipulating of remote application models
+  * Facilitating fetching and updating of remote application models
   * Loading media into an application
   * Uploading files to servers